marco-georgaklis/hugoblog/content/authors/marco/_index.md

   url: https://www.vanderbilt.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a graduating senior studying computer science at Vanderbilt University.
+bio: I am a recent computer science graduate from Vanderbilt University.

 # Interests to show in About widget
 interests: